Skip to content

 Shadow AI enters your environment when employees want to be innovative, but are too busy (or too impatient) to wait for IT.

-Your analyst needs to automate a customer data workflow, so she creates a Salesforce agent.
-Your engineer wants to speed up procurement queries, so he spends his weekend building something in Copilot Studio.
-Your implementation partner configures an Amazon Bedrock agent with access to core systems in order to speed up a project.
+Your analyst needs to automate a customer data workflow, so she spins up a LangChain instance on her laptop.
+Your engineer wants to speed up procurement queries, so he spends his weekend building something in an unsanctioned Copilot Studio workspace that IT hasn't integrated.
+Your implementation partner configures a rogue CrewAI agent on an unmanaged endpoint with access to core systems in order to speed up a project.
 None of these people is trying to create a security risk.
 They just want to streamline their work.

 Why is shadow AI harder to detect than shadow IT?